analiceleite/analiceleite/README.md

 * I'm graduating in Analysis and Systems Development at Católica-SC (EAD);

+* I'm pursuing a Lato Sensu MBA in Software Architecture;

 * I like to learn about everything;

 * I believe that effort outweighs talent.